lukegtc/Cellular_RW/blogpost.md

     <em>Equation 3.</em>
 </p>

-More specifically, we use GIN-0 in our experiments, where $\epsilon$ is fixed to 0.
-As explained by the original authors, GIN-0 generalizes well and outperforms GIN-$\epsilon$ in test accuracy.
+More specifically, we use GIN-0 in our experiments, where epsilon is fixed to 0.
+As explained by the original authors, GIN-0 generalizes well and outperforms GIN-epsilon in test accuracy.

 <p align="center">
     <img src="pictures/gin.png" style="margin:0" alt>